Full House Resorts

-Full House Resorts, Inc. is a casino developer and operator based in Summerlin South, Nevada.
+Full House Resorts, Inc. is an American casino developer and operator based in Summerlin South, Nevada.
 The company currently operates five casinos.
 It is known for the involvement of Gulfstream Aerospace founder Allen Paulson, who was CEO from 1994 to 2000, and former Chrysler chairman Lee Iacocca, who was a major investor in the company from 1995 to 2013.
-Dan Lee has served as CEO since late 2014.
+Dan Lee has been CEO since late 2014.

 History

 Founding (1987–1995)

 The company was incorporated in 1987 as Hour Corp., and changed its name to D.H.Z.
 Capital Corp. later that year.

 In 1992, the company changed its name to Full House Resorts and bought the Deadwood Gulch Resort, a hotel and casino in Deadwood, South Dakota.
 The resort was expanded in 1994 with an RV park and a family fun center, Gulches of Fun.
 By 1996, the company determined that Deadwood's remote location and low betting limits were too limiting, so the resort was put up for sale.
 It was sold it to a group of South Dakota businessmen in 1998 for $6 million.

 Full House made its initial public offering on the NASDAQ Small Cap Market in 1993, raising $8 million.

 Allen Paulson, founder of Gulfstream Aerospace, bought a 17.5 percent stake in the company in March 1994, and was named chairman and CEO in August.

 The Coquille Indian Tribe chose Full House in 1994 from fifteen potential investors to develop a casino in North Bend, Oregon.
 Built in a former plywood mill, The Mill opened in May 1995.
 The company financed the construction in exchange for 26 percent of the profits through 2002.